neherlab/covid19_scenarios/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🙋 Feature Request
 about: You have an idea?
 Suggest an improvement!
-labels: 't:feat', 'help wanted', 'needs triage'
+labels: t:feat, help wanted, needs triage
 ---
 <!---
 Thanks for filing an issue 😄!
 Before you submit, please read the following: